folio-org/docs/content/en/docs/Metadata/Data export/_index.md

 Note: This is the only permission available for the Data export app.
 You are unable to view and access Data export if you do not have this permission assigned to you.
 You can assign permissions to users in the Users app.

-## Quick exports
+## Quick exports from the Inventory App

-Quick exports are performed in the Inventory app.
-They allow you to quickly download instances in MARC or JSON formats for selected records.
-Currently, only the export of a .csv of UUIDs has been implemented.
+Quick exports can be performed from the Inventory app.
+A quick export creates two files for selected records - a file of UUIDs and a file of MARC records.

 ### Exporting instances (MARC)

-Note: At this time, full MARC export via Quick Export is not implemented.
-Following these steps will instead export a .csv of the selected files’ UUIDs for use in the Data Export module.

-1. Open the **Inventory** app.
+1. Open the **Inventory** app and use the **Search & Filter** pane to generate a list of records that match your search criteria.
-2. In the **Inventory** pane, find the records you want to export, and for each record, select the **checkbox** in the first column.
+2. In the right-hand-side **Inventory** pane, find the records you want to export, and for each record, select the **checkbox** in the first column.
 3. Click **Actions \> Export instances (MARC)**.
-Depending on your browser and its configurations, the file automatically downloads or you are prompted to save it.
-The export is logged in the Data export app.
+Depending on your browser and its configurations, the file of UUIDs for the selected records automatically downloads or you are prompted to save it.
+The creation of a MARC (.mrc) file is logged in the Data export app and if you open that app you can find and download the MARC file containing your selected records.

-### Exporting instances (JSON)

-Exporting instances to JSON is not implemented at this time.
+## Quick exports from the MARC Authority App

+Quick exports can be performed from the MARC Authority app.

-## Triggering an export by uploading a file
+## Triggering an export from the Data Export App by uploading a file

 The Data export app accepts two types of data and file types that identify sets of records for export: a CSV file listing Instance UUIDs and a CQL query in CQL format.
 Triggering an export generates a .mrc file.